thom4parisot/thom4.net/source/_posts/2016/facebook.md

 	url: /images/2016/01/verdon.jpg
 ---

-I "permanently" deleted my Facebook account right before attending a 2014 New Year's Eve party.
+I "permanently" deleted my Facebook account right before attending 2014 New Year's Eve party.
 A few minutes after, I realised I have had not written down the address of the venue and faced a sad reality: **I delegated too much of my everyday life to one single actor**.
 Unconsciously.
 Gradually.
 And a bit by denial.

 <!--more-->